Are Dog Parks a Good Idea?

 Watch Your Dog For Signs of Stress or Aggression

 Be on the alert for dogs that become rough or aggressive.
-“Any time two dogs are off leash together, there is a risk of injury,” Hendrickson says.
+“Any time two dogs are off-leash together, there is a risk of injury,” Hendrickson says.
 Cuts and scratches are likely.
 However, bullying is a possibility at dog parks.
-It can be difficult to spot because dogs bite and wrestle and pin each other in play.
+It can be challenging to spot because dogs bite and wrestle and pin each other in play.
 Hendrickson recommends the “Bully Test.”
-Remove the alleged aggressor and watch the reaction of the “bottom dog” to see if it continues to try to play or takes the opportunity to get away.
+Remove the alleged aggressor and watch the “bottom dog’s” reaction to see if it continues to try to play or takes the opportunity to getaway.
 If your dog wants to flee, it’s time to leave.

 Follow Dog Park Etiquette